honolulu0/wookteam/INSTALL-EN.md

 ### Shortcuts for running command

-> You can use the following command to execute it
+> You can do this using the following command

 ```bash
 ./cmd artisan "your command"    // To run a artisan command